Can you share a positive example of where you’ve felt loved?

 In the world of competition and race, it is so important to learn and teach our children to savour every moment, be conscious and aware in each moment, and really lead life slowly.

-Social media is always flooded with these motivational quotes.
+There is a lot of noise everywhere about inspiring people to never quit.
+“Successful people don’t quit” “Winners never quit, quitters never win” Social media is always flooded with these motivational quotes.
 But how does it impact us?
 Have we given a thought about how we interpret it or how we must interpret it?
+I believe such messages, when taken literally, can cause a lot of peer pressure, sometimes resulting in depression and self doubt.

+Wisely quitting a path in time is a quality that is much less appreciated.
+Timely exit from a relationship can save a lot of trauma and can save someone from ruining their life.
 Sometimes if a path isn’t working, one must change it.
 The true interpretation lies in the fact that, never give up on your dreams or goals rather than on the path; you are allowed to change your path if your instincts say so.

 Art is in finding a balance and using wisdom to quit.
 Wise quitting must be seen as a quality and must be appreciated.